gjanco/mezmo-dd-marketplace/zigiwave_nutanix_datadog_integration/README.md

 Please see our [Nutanix integration documentation](https://zigiwave.com/nutanix-integrations/) for more details on the setup of your integrations.

+## Uninstallation

+1. Log into your ZigiOps instance.
+2. Navigate to Connected Systems and remove the connection between Datadog and Nutanix.
+3. Log into Datadog.
+4. Delete any associated API and Application keys.

 ## Support

 We at ZigiWave are dedicated to providing the best customer experience